pydata/xarray/xarray/datatree_/README.md

 The initial motivation was to represent netCDF files / Zarr stores with multiple nested groups in a single in-memory object, but `datatree.DataTree` objects have many other uses.

+### DEPRECATION NOTICE

+Datatree is in the process of being merged upstream into xarray (as of [v0.0.14](https://github.com/xarray-contrib/datatree/releases/tag/v0.0.14), see xarray issue [#8572](https://github.com/pydata/xarray/issues/8572)).
+We are aiming to preserve the record of contributions to this repository during the migration process.
+However whilst we will hapily accept new PRs to this repository, this repo will be deprecated and any PRs since [v0.0.14](https://github.com/xarray-contrib/datatree/releases/tag/v0.0.14) might be later copied across to xarray without full git attribution.

+Hopefully for users the disruption will be minimal - and just mean that in some future version of xarray you only need to do `from xarray import DataTree` rather than `from datatree import DataTree`.
+Once the migration is complete this repository will be archived.

 ### Installation
 You can install datatree via pip:
 ```shell